 Studies have shown that female students’ interest in computing is often less ‘single minded’ and instead more contextual than their male counterparts (Cuny & Aspray, 2002; Margolis et al., 2000).
 This has been an important factor in intervention programmes at US universities, where students are generally not required to choose a ‘major’ subject until part way through their undergraduate studies (Frieze & Quesenberry, 2015).
 This differs from countries such as the UK where degrees are specified on entry, and therefore the labelling of named degree programmes may have an impact on gender balance of students enrolling, especially in the case of computing related subjects.

 Although there is significant research about gender and motivation of adolescents and young people to study STEM, there is very little literature on gender difference in adult learners’ motivation to study IT and computing.
-We know that women are more likely to express communal goals in their study motivation, (Brinkman & Diekman, 2016; Wegemer & Eccles, 2019).
+We know that women are more likely to express communal goals in their study motivation (Brinkman & Diekman, 2016; Wegemer & Eccles, 2019).
 Moreover the socio-economic backgrounds of distance education mature learners are likely to be strongly related to their career and employability goals (Delaney & Farren, 2016).
 In order to address this paucity of research on women adult learners in computing, we developed a study to examine the motivations and choices of women entering distance learning computing and IT programmes and in particular to focus on three intersecting questions:

 Are female adult learners more attracted to computing when it is studied alongside another subject rather than on its own?